cprice-ping/Profile-FHIR-AS/README.md

 A Postman collection for interacting with this Profile can be found here:
 https://www.getpostman.com/collections/804c9df26fb560e2d9a8

+An Environment is needed with the following variables configured:
+* `as` -- The FQDN \ Port of PingAccess that is proxying PingFed

+The environment will be used to store and transfer the AuthZ Code between the calls.

 The calls will POST a credential into the AS (via PingAccess) and receive an AuthZ Code.
 This code can be swapped for a Token set that will show the modifiable token response.